-Funding of \$0.5 million is identified for Park operations and maintenance throughout the Park system.
-Funding is required for forestry operations including contracted arboreal work to respond to tree complaints promptly, and the full-year funding associated with staff, operating costs and equipment to support the new Patriot Park North complex, expected to open in December 2022.
+Funding of \$1.6 million is identified for Park operations and maintenance throughout the Park system.
+Funding is required for forestry operations including contracted arboreal work to respond to tree complaints promptly, an enhanced landscaping and sustainability program to address the growing need for long-term preservation activities and ensure natural habitat preservation, and the full-year funding associated with staff, operating costs and equipment to support the new Patriot Park North complex, expected to open in December 2022.